Are you interested in starting to compost at home?

 If you want to cut down on the waste that you send out to the landfill every month and give your garden a healthy boost then you’re in luck because it’s an easy process.

 Composting at home is something of a fine art and over time, you’ll want to change your mix up a little to get the best results but it’s also very simple to get started with.

-A good compost bin is a good start and we’ve done the research for you so head over to our Field Guide to the Best Compost Bins for 2020.
+A good compost bin is a good start and we’ve done the research for you so head over to our Field Guide to the Best Compost Bins.

 Why Do We Compost And What’s Needed From The Process?

 Your garden is hungry and there are four key ingredients that it needs to feel well-fed.